Takahiro-Maruki/Package-GFE/README.md

   - The output file in the l mode is conditioned on significant polymorphism, and is a tab-delimited text file, where   10 columns on the information on the site are followed by individual read quartets at each site.
-The meanings of the first 10 columns are as follows: 1) scaffold (chromosome) identifier; 2) site identifier (coordinate); 3) nucleotide of the reference sequence; 4, 5) nucleotides of major and minor alleles (1:A, 2:C, 3:G, and 4:T); 6) depth of coverage in the population sample (sum of the coverage over the individuals); 7) ML estimates of the major allele frequency;  8) ML estimates of the error rate; 9) likelihood-ratio test statistic for polymorphism; 10) likelihood-ratio test statistic for HWE deviation.
+The meanings of the first 10 columns are as follows: 1) scaffold (chromosome) identifier; 2) site identifier (coordinate); 3) nucleotide of the reference sequence; 4, 5) nucleotides of major and minor alleles (1:A, 2:C, 3:G, and 4:T); 6) depth of coverage in the population sample (sum of the coverage over the individuals); 7) ML estimate of the major allele frequency;  8) ML estimate of the error rate; 9) likelihood-ratio test statistic for polymorphism; 10) likelihood-ratio test statistic for HWE deviation.
 The chi-square critical value for the polymorphism test can be    specified by adding the `-cv value' option to the command line, where value is the particular value specified.
 The default critical value is 5.991 (at the 5% level).